Skip to content

 • [ ] The target repository has a CLAUDE.md or a README.md that names the build, test, and lint commands.
 Agents read the toolchain from there; they hardcode none.
 If neither file documents the toolchain, add the commands to CLAUDE.md first.

 • [ ] The target repository's package registry is reachable from the agent sandbox.
 The agents run inside gh-aw's network-restricted firewall; its allowlist covers the GitHub APIs, the npm registry, and the Ubuntu apt mirrors, but not every language's registry — pypi.org is not on it.
+For a Node consumer the registry is covered, so sdd-execute runs the repository's declared checks in-sandbox before opening a pull request: it detects the package manager from the lockfile (pnpm/yarn/npm), installs against the frozen lockfile, and runs the declared typecheck, lint, test, and build scripts — a PR opens only once they pass.
 If the build or test command the agents read from CLAUDE.md fetches from a registry the firewall does not allow, sdd-execute and sdd-validate cannot install the toolchain: the proof-artifact gate degrades to manual inspection of the diff instead of executed tests.
 The run is not blocked and verification still happens, but it is narrower.
 When a required status check on this repository runs the same command, sdd-validate records the proof artifact as deferred to consumer CI (an Info finding) rather than applying needs-human, so the auto-merge cascade is not stalled by the firewall limit alone; the consumer's required check remains the gate.
 If no required check covers the proof, sdd-validate still hands off via needs-human so a human closes the gap.
 Extending the firewall allowlist for a stack whose registry is not covered is a known limitation.

 • [ ] The install did not overwrite any existing workflow.
 The sdd-* and distillery-sync workflow filenames do not collide with the target repository's own workflows.
 Review the dry-run output for any unexpected overwrite before applying.